jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 03-11-2025 ` - add job form - Some fields should be required - Add message to check for Job Totle, company name and location `/add-job/`
 + `COMPLETED: 03-11-2025 ` - use the ACF Frontend Form Feature to create job application tracking details for a logged in user
 + `COMPLETED: 03-11-2025  ` - Implement Edit functionality for `job-details.php` (filename as per prototype).
   1. `COMPLETED: 03-11-2025 ` - Edit button will switch fields to an editable state where values can be changed.
   2. `COMPLETED: 03-11-2025 ` - `button---job--edit` - Change text content from "Edit" to Saved" when  button is clicked.
   3. `COMPLETED: 03-11-2025 ` - At this point, the edit button text content will change from "Edit" to "Save"
   4. `COMPLETED: 03-11-2025 ` - Save button will save the changes to the database and change text content back to "Edit"
   5. `COMPLETED: 03-11-2025 ` - "Tooltip" activated to show the user that the changes have been saved!
-  6. `TODO: ` More graceful transition for successs tooltip `job-profile-status-message`
+  6. `COMPLETED: 07-11-2025 ` - More graceful transition for successs tooltip `job-profile-status-message`

 + `COMPLETED: 04-11-2025 ` - "welcome jonniegrieve" - blue style on username to match buttons - colour scheme
 + `COMPLETED: 04-11-2025 ` - Extend style pattern on "back" link `single-job_application.php`